-Employee representatives (such as unions or works councils) must be informed of most transactions and are entitled to issue a prior opinion on certain transactions (such as redundancies).
-Employees are individually consulted in the absence of employee representatives but are not entitled to management representation.
+Employees' representatives (such as unions or works councils) must be informed of most transactions and are entitled to issue a prior opinion on certain transactions (such as redundancies).
+Employees are individually consulted in the absence of representatives but are not entitled to management representation.

-10. What statutory rights do workers have against dismissal in your jurisdiction?
+10. What statutory rights do employees have against dismissal in your jurisdiction?

-Employees are protected against unfair dismissal and

-PLCCROSS-BORDER HANDBOOKS www.practicallaw.com/crossborder 2005 EDITION can only be dismissed with cause following the appropriate proceedings (for example, disciplinary).
+Employees are protected against unfair dismissal and can only be dismissed with cause following the appropriate proceedings (for example, disciplinary).